Table of Contents

 Prevention of malaria

 Malaria is one of the major causes of preventable death in the world today.
 It affects more than 500 million people worldwide and causes 1 to 2 million deaths every year.
-It is a tropical infectious disease.
-The work to develop a malaria vaccine is an important tool for the future generations and is ongoing.
-There is two-way to deal with malaria, prevent a mosquito bite i.e preventative steps or attack the parasites once they have infiltrated our body.
+It is a tropical infectious disease and almost 90 per cent of the cases are from Sub-Saharan Africa.

-The first method advocates the use of mosquito nets and mosquito repellent such as permethrin to prevent mosquitoes from biting you.
+The first method advocates the use of mosquito nets and mosquito repellent such as permethrin to prevent mosquitoes from biting.
 The second form of treatment uses a chemical called Quinine present in the bark of a cinchona tree.
-A form of drug chloroquine has proven very effective against malaria though not a vaccine.
+A form of drug chloroquine has proven very effective against malaria even though it is not a vaccine.

 To learn more about malaria or other related diseases, please visit BYJU’S.